jackdoe/ffs/README.txt

-ffs.sh - generate basic java project skeleton with finatra
+ffs.sh - generate basic java project skeleton with dropwizard

 in other words: this is ragecoded project skeleton generator.
 (turns out the main reason I was using go, was because it is too anoying to start new java projects)